 7. Check all coils for proper resistance using your ohmmeter.
 Each coil has stamped the resistance on it, for example — 500 ohms or 40 ohms.
 Your resistance test should confirm close readings.
 If you cannot get any reading across the coil, the coil is open and must be replaced.
 In rare instances, a coil may check good with ohmmeter but arc or short under load, and must still be replaced.

 8. For a quality repair job, I suggest replacing all the capacitors, and checking all of the resistors.
 At a minimum, always replace the 5µf capacitor, the two electrolytic capacitors (300 mfd and 25 mfd), and the 0.05µf capacitor at the 2050 socket.
-As previous said, carefully check the 47 ohm plate resistor.
+As previous said, carefully check the 47 ohm plate resistor (may be 100 ohm in some units, can be replaced with 47 ohm).
 It is often cracked, and in the stepper that I repair below, it was totally missing!
 (Apparently it had cracked and someone just cut it out of the circuit.)
 Also, you will see a number of .05uf wax caps that are either mounted underside the chassis, or they criss-cross across the coil terminals (mounting location depends upon WSR model).
 These caps simply go across the three coils (TR#1, TR#2, Transfer Relay).
 Neatest installation will mount them directly across the coils instead of under the chassis or criss-crossing them up by the coils.
 (See next photo).
 The original mounting scheme was due to the physical larger size of the old wax capacitors.

 9. Clean the Group Step Switch assembly (circuit board and pivot contacts) and the Unit Step Switch assembly (circuit board and pivot contacts).

 10. Inspect the rubber grommets, replace if worn out.